Ryan-Martin22/hangman-2022/README.md

 * Python - Used to create all the games code.
 * HTML - Code Institute template.
 * JavaScript - Code Institute template.

+# Testing